Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Separation from a smooth topography and finite curvature

-We now want to investigate whether vorticity stripping persists around edges of finite curvature.
-To that end, we consider smoothed out versions of the topography by using the method of mollifiers \cite{friedrichs_1944_mollifiers}.
-The resulting boundary is smooth and differentiable.
-The associated vorticity generation is presented in figure \ref{fig:obstacle_curvature}.
-At $Re = 10^5$, for small $\varepsilon$ vortex pairs are still being emitt into the fluid.
+For values of $\varepsilon$ ranging from $0.1$ to $1$, the associated vorticity generation is presented in Fig. \ref{fig:obstacle_curvature}.
+At $Re = 10^5$, for small $\varepsilon$, vortex pairs are still being emitted into the fluid.
 As $\varepsilon $ is increased, at fixed $Re$ the boundary layer is stabilized.

-The presence of these vortices is reminiscent of the \citet{vonKarman1911} vortex street, in which an adversary pressure gradient in the boundary layer leads to the emission of vortices past a cylinder when the Reynolds number is increased.
-We are, in fact, considering a rather similar situation except that vorticity stripping is not here associated with a steady stream, but instead results from an oscillation of the main stream in time.
+The presence of these vortices is reminiscent of the von Kármán \cite{vonKarman1911} vortex street, in which an adverse pressure gradient in the boundary layer leads to the emission of vortices past a cylinder when the Reynolds number is increased.
+We are, in fact, considering a rather similar situation except that {the separation} is not here associated with a steady stream, but instead results from an oscillation of the background flow in time.

-A boundary layer Reynolds number $Re_b$ can be defined from the size of the step $\ell_b$ and the velocity of the background potential flow in the mainstream $U_b$.
+A boundary layer Reynolds number $Re_b$ can be defined from the length of the step $\ell_b$ and the velocity of the background potential flow in the mainstream $U_b$.
 For a first-order Stokes wave over an almost-flat topography, we have $U_b \approx A \cdot \sqrt{{2gk}/{\sinh(2kh_0)}}.$ As the viscosity $\nu$ tends to zero, $Re_b \to + \infty$ and separation must happen when a critical value of $Re_b$ is achieved \cite{lagerstrom_1975,sychev_etal_1998}.
-Denoting as $R_c$ the minimum curvature radius of the topography, a classical scaling argument for inviscid irrotational flows yields that ${u} \sim O\{ R_c^{-1} \}$ as $R_c\to 0$ and therefore $Re_b \to +\infty$ in this limit.
+Denoting as $R_c$ the minimum curvature radius of the topography, a classical scaling argument for inviscid irrotational flows yields that ${U_b} \sim O\{ R_c^{-1} \}$ as $R_c\to 0$ and therefore $Re_b \to +\infty$ in this limit.
 Hence, for each finite Reynolds number $Re$, a critical curvature radius $R_c$ will yield separation.
-The aspect ratio of the submerged obstacle is not expected to be essential to modon emission, unlike the flow near a rough boundary \cite{pawlak_maccready_2002}.\\
+The aspect ratio of the submerged obstacle is not expected to be essential to modon emission, unlike the flow near a rough boundary \cite{pawlak_maccready_2002}.